NeptuneHub/k3s-supreme-waffle/README.md

 * **/nextcloud** - Is an application that can be used to storage file
 * **/storagebox** - How to configure and mount an SSH folder on K3S, for example the Storage Box offered by hetzner.
 Is useful if you want to use an external storage for the data of nextcloud
 * **/hardening** - Same hardening suggestions if your "home lab" is on the cloud
-* **prometheus-stack** - Prometheus stack, usefull to deploy a prometheus full stack with Grafana dashboard to monitor your K3S cluster
+* **/prometheus-stack** - Prometheus stack, usefull to deploy a prometheus full stack with Grafana dashboard to monitor your K3S cluster
-* **imaginary** - Image preview generator, useful to be used with Nextcloud
+* **/imaginary** - Image preview generator, useful to be used with Nextcloud
+* **/raspberrypi5** and **raspberrypi02w** are some test and configuration tested and work on Raspberry
+* **/elasticsearc** could be useful for aggregating and monitor the log of your cluster
+* **/pihole** is for configuring an easy DNS server (and AD blocker) on K3S.
+Useful also if you want to resolve internal domain on your lan

 Some Kubernetes useful commands: